Voices on connecting people and working with art in social contexts and transformation processes:

 Grace Samboh on art and communities (Java, Indonesia)

 Grace discusses and raises important questions in her journey to understanding the relationship of contemporary art and community art engagement activities in her home country of Indonesia: how they are related and yet unique as art but in both contexts, can inspire and impact people/society.
 Grace describes a ceramic art exhibition in which JAF created a piece of artwork.
 This raises questions for her regarding how this work can be valued, and measured in terms of its value or worth other than peoples reactions.
 One of the final issues that she raises in this video: should this type of art/group/collective work be represented in contemporary art?
-(Text: FOA-FLUX, Paul Koch)
+(Video summary by FOA-FLUX/Paul Koch)

 Kadus Ila on his work with JaF and the construction of a tile history museum in Jatiwangi

 This short film is part of the Visual Notes series.
+Visual Notes is a FOA-FLUX project.
 Concept by Grace Samboh and Dominique Lämmli.
 Filming and editing by Sandra Bühler.
+Supported by Jatiwangi art Factory (JaF) and Institute for Contemporary Art Research IFCAR.

 Pandu Rahdian on Forum Dua Tujuan